bgwines/bgwines.github.io/README.md

 ![Sun Ribbon Arête, on Temple Crag](assets/images/sun-ribbon-2.jpg)

-Hi! :) I'm Brett, a software engineer at [Quip](https://quip.com/about), where I've been since autumn 2016.
-I'm an infrastructure generalist and my current area of focus is our database queries, but I do my best to balance that with working to address any pain points our engineering community may face as we grow.
+Hi! :) I'm Brett, a senior staff engineer at [Quip](https://quip.com/about), where I've been since autumn 2016.
+I'm an infrastructure generalist and my current area of focus is our real-time syncing system, but I do my best to balance that with working to address any pain points our engineering community may face as we grow.
 My core values at work are acting on feedback, fostering an inclusive environment, and treating my coworkers with kindness.

 I've lived in California since 2007 and spend most of my spare time in the Sierra Nevada, climbing and [shooting photos](https://www.flickr.com/photos/194244949@N04/albums/72157720061526978).